Welcome to Bunnings Trade. Not a trade customer? Go to bunnings.com.au

 “I’ll be honest, that’s a key element for us that it’s a recycled product and is Australian made,” Greg says.
 “That’s an extreme value-add to our build program.”

-50 per cent of all household water use.
+Keeping a garden green in Australia is no easy job.
+Thanks to our dry climate, our yards take up to 50 per cent of all household water use.
 But there are always improvements in this space, as Matt Priest of Nomadic Home & Garden in South Australia and Bunnings Trade Landscape Specialist Kate share here.

 Adapted from agricultural products, IOT (Internet Of Things) sensors measure temperature and humidity, fertiliser saturation and more.
 “This is a game-changer, as it significantly reduces water usage, prevents overwatering and promotes sustainable gardening practices,” Matt says.

+This is a classic example of agricultural-inspired point-and-shoot technology revamped for the home.
 “It’s ideal for larger lawns and landscape areas,” Kate says.
 “It comes with an easy arc setting for adjustment of distance and is pre-installed with a 9.5 LPM nozzle.”

+An innovation for PowerPass customers, CID quickly identifies the most efficient way to water.
 “Provide us with a site plan, pressure/bucket test for flow rate, brand preference and type of system (manual or automatic) and we can provide you with a plan,” Kate says.

 Did you know Bunnings Trade has a dedicated team of Landscape Specialists who offer support and assistance on products, quoting and delivery for a range of areas including greenlife, decking, fencing, irrigation, tools and more?